Ukraine begins first war crimes trial of Russian soldier | Law-Order

 A Ukrainian court held a preliminary hearing on Friday in the first war crimes trial arising from Russia's Feb.
 24 invasion, after charging a captured Russian soldier with the murder of a 62-year-old civilian.
 The case is of huge symbolic importance for Ukraine.
 The Kyiv government has accused Russia of atrocities and brutality against civilians during the invasion and said it has identified more than 10,000 possible war crimes.

-If convicted he faces up to life imprisonment over the killing in the northeast Ukrainian village of Chupakhivka, east of the capital Kyiv, on Feb.
-28. UKRAINIAN ACCOUNT
+"(The) wheels of justice (have) started turning and this process will yield results," Prosecutor General Iryna Venediktova wrote on Twitter on Friday.
+UKRAINIAN ACCOUNT

-In a statement ahead of the hearing, the prosecutor general's office said the soldier had stolen a privately-owned car to escape with four other Russian servicemen after their column was targeted by Ukrainian forces.
+In a statement ahead of the hearing, the prosecutor general's office said the soldier and four other Russian servicemen fired at and stole a privately-owned car to escape after their column was targeted by Ukrainian forces.
 The statement said the Russian soldiers drove into the village of Chupakhivka where they saw an unarmed resident riding a bicycle and talking on his phone.

 Russia calls its actions in Ukraine a "special operation" to disarm the country and protect it from fascists, denying its forces committed abuses.
 Kyiv and its Western backers say the fascism claim is a false pretext for an unprovoked war of aggression.